Blendify/blender-manual/blender_docs/manual/addons/add_curve/ivy_gen.rst

    :figwidth: 220px

-Located in the :menuselection:`3D View --> Sidebar --> Create tab`
+Located in the :menuselection:`3D View --> Sidebar --> Create tab`.

-Located in the :menuselection:`3D View --> Operator`
+Located in the :menuselection:`3D View --> Operator`.

-The Update Ivy operator is separate from the main menu and appears in the 3d view.
+The Update Ivy operator is separate from the main menu and appears in the 3D View.
-You can adjust settings in the panel and press the :menuselection:`Update` button to update parameters.
+You can adjust settings in the panel and press the *Update* button to update parameters.

 Instructions